The Wachowskis' unrealized projects: Shaolin Cowboy and the Tomb of Doom

-In 2008, The Wachowskis were reported of being working with Madhouse to make an animated film adaptation of the Shaolin Cowboy comic book series.
+In 2008, the Wachowskis were reported of being working with Madhouse to make an animated film adaptation of the Shaolin Cowboy comic book series.
 The film's title was eventually revealed as Shaolin Cowboy and the Tomb of Doom.
 Darrow and Japanese director Seiji Mizushima were attached to direct the film.
-However, according to Darrow, the film's production was finally left unfinished after the lack of money.
+However, according to Darrow, the film's production was left unfinished due to a lack of money.

 Speed Racer 2

 Before the release of Speed Racer, Variety stated that a sequel to the film could happen if the film had a good box office performance.
-In 2008, a possible sequel was contemplated by The Wachowskis when Rain asked them why his character was so happy that Speed won; they replied it could be explained in the next film.
+In 2008, a possible sequel was contemplated by the Wachowskis when Rain asked them why his character was so happy that Speed won; they replied it could be explained in the next film.
 Rain said he was hired for three years, while noting that did not guarantee a sequel would be released.
 Christina Ricci also considered it a possibility; she stated "When we [the cast] were all leaving, we were like 'write the sequel!'
 'We want to come back'.
 And they [the Wachowskis] were like, 'I know.
 I know.
 We're going to.
 Don't worry'", adding she would like more action scenes for her character.
 The producer Joel Silver said that the Wachowskis "have a great story idea for a sequel" but that it is "a great idea for a sequel if it makes sense to make it."